monktastic/blog/pages/quantum/measurement.md

 ---
 layout: page
-title: The quantum measurement problem (and why many worlds don't save you)
-description:
+title: Collapse or solipsism: pick your poison
+description: Why decoherence and MWI do not solve the measurement problem
 ---

+---

+## Collapse or solipsism: pick your poison

+#### Why decoherence and MWI do not solve the measurement problem

+---

 ## Intro

-Like many quantum novices, I once thought that decoherence or the many-worlds interpretation solved the measurement problem -- namely, why I always see a definite state instead of a superposition.
-But that's not quite correct.
-Since many people seem to harbor the same misunderstandings, I thought I'd share this note.

-### Summary

-Consider a Schrodinger's Cat style experiment.
+We consider a Schrodinger's Cat style experiment.

-Regardless of interpretation, there is a point in time before which you cannot say that there is an answer, and after which you can.
-From your perspective, an answer suddenly comes into being.
-This transition either happens due to some collapse mechanism, or upon your encountering the experiment.
+There is a point in time before which you cannot say that there is an answer, and after which you can.
+Therefore, there is a point in time when this answer first comes into being.
+This transition either happens due to some collapse mechanism, or upon **your** encountering the experiment.
+And nobody likes collapse.

-This is not rectified by either decoherence or many worlds.
+This conclusion is not rectified by either decoherence or many worlds, though it is *very* tempting to think so.
+This note is the result of trying to clarify my own thinking.
+I hope it is of some use to others.

+---

+#### Caveats

+* I am not a physicist but a software engineer with a little background in quantum information science.

+* The title is purposely provocative, but not far from the conclusion.

+* If you disagree with what I have to say, please feel free to write me (email at bottom).

+---

-### Superposition, interference, and entanglement: a brief recap
+### Superposition, interference, and entanglement: a recap

-Say we have a single particle that's in a superposition of two states[1].
+Suppose we have a single particle that's in a superposition of two states[1].
 We can do what's called an *interference experiment*[2] on it to demonstrate that it's really in a superposition, and not just "in one state but we don't know which."